MCP server reference

 • task: stringWhat the user is trying to do

-• count: number = 4How many primary skills to graft (full body)
+• count: number = 2How many primary skills to graft (capped at 3)

 Returns